telecom-se/hpp/lab4/README.md

 understanding of one of these HPP subjects *and* a broad overview of HPP.

-We will create groups of 2 students, for each group will be assigned one of the following topics:
+We will create groups of 2 students (*), for each group will be assigned one of the following topics:

 - Other forms of computing